17 Fun Ways To Learn English

 While you certainly could publish the blog for all to see, keep in mind that you can always keep it private too—or you could even just write in a journal.
 This exercise is a perfect way to become more comfortable describing your interests and hobbies in English.

 15. Get an English App for your Phone

 You’re probably constantly on your phone, right?
 So why not use it as an opportunity to practice English?
-There are dozens of great apps, and so the hardest part is simply narrowing it down to just a few.
-Here are the current eight best smartphone apps for ESL learners.
+There are so many great apps for you to choose from!
+Here are the current 23 best smartphone apps for learning English.

 16. Make a Mnemonic Device

 A mnemonic device helps you remember information by associating it with words, images or sounds you already know.
 For example, to remember how to spell “because,” you could think of the phrase “Big Elephants Can Always Understand Small Elephants.”